Songs of Innocence and Experience

 The four quatrains of this poem, which have four beats each and rhyme ABAB, are a variation on the ballad stanza.

-In the poem “Holy Thursday” from Songs of Innocence, Blake described the public appearance of charity school children in St. Paul’s Cathedral on Ascension Day.
+In this poem’s companion poem in Songs of Innocence (also called “Holy Thursday”), Blake described the public appearance of charity school children in St. Paul’s Cathedral on Ascension Day.
 In this “experienced” version, however, he critiques rather than praises the charity of the institutions responsible for hapless children.
 The speaker entertains questions about the children as victims of cruelty and injustice, some of which the earlier poem implied.
 The rhetorical technique of the poem is to pose a number of suspicious questions that receive indirect, yet quite censoriously toned answers.
 This is one of the poems in Songs of Innocence and Experience that best show Blake’s incisiveness as a social critic.

 In the first stanza, we learn that whatever care these children receive is minimal and grudgingly bestowed.
 The “cold and usurous hand” that feeds them is motivated more by self-interest than by love and pity.
 Moreover, this “hand” metonymically represents not just the daily guardians of the orphans, but the city of London as a whole: the entire city has a civic responsibility to these most helpless members of their society, yet it delegates or denies this obligation.
 Here the children must participate in a public display of joy that poorly reflects their actual circumstances, but serves rather to reinforce the self-righteous complacency of those who are supposed to care for them.